- About SEAS

 - Transaction Summary Report displays PO details, Invoice details and Payment details all in one report.
 Users can use this report to tell them exactly what has been invoiced and paid to date.
 The report is particularly useful for Standing Orders.
 Please note that this report does not respect HCOM hierarchy.

-Please go to Eureka for a Quick reference guide.
+Please go to the Harvard training portal for a Quick reference guide.

 - Are there any other Procurement/ AP reports outside of HCOM?

-The following Crew reports are helpful when analyzing your spend:
+The following OBI reports are helpful when analyzing your spend:

 - Detail Listing report,